 What is a guarantor?

-Usually, banks will allow the guarantor to provide a limited guarantee for an amount sufficient to reduce the borrowing amount as a percentage of the total security provided, for example, to less than 80% of the purchase price.
-This reduces the need for LMI and some of the risks and responsibilities for the guarantor.
+Usually, banks will allow the guarantor to provide a limited guarantee for an amount sufficient to reduce the borrowing amount as a percentage of the total security provided - for example, to less than 80% of the purchase price.
+This reduces the need for LMI as well as some of the risks and responsibilities for the guarantor.

 Who can be a guarantor?

-Guarantors are usually immediate family members - such as parents, spouses, de facto partners, siblings, adult children or grandparents - although others are considered in certain circumstances.
-To be a guarantor, you must also meet certain criteria set by the bank; be over 18, be employed (exceptions may apply), be able to service the loan in the event of a default and have sufficient equity in your home.
+Guarantors are usually immediate family members - such as parents, spouses, de facto partners, siblings, adult children or grandparents - although other people are considered in certain circumstances.
+To be a guarantor, you must also meet certain criteria set by the bank; be over 18, be employed (exceptions may apply), be able to service the loan in the event of a default, and have sufficient equity in your own home.

 What do I need to consider if I’m thinking about becoming a guarantor?